cyrilbkr/k8s-httperf/README.md

 ## Description

-This reposity include the configuration to setup an Http Load Generator using Kubernetes orchestration and Httperf as main stress tool.
+This repository include the configuration to setup an Http Load Generator using Kubernetes orchestration and Httperf as main stress tool.

 ## Requirement